 If everyday you wake up, have a cup of coffee and make breakfast that’s exactly what you should do on a camping trip.
 I actually bought a small propane coffee maker that makes a 10 cup pot of coffee (check it out).
 It’s the little things that improve your overall comfort.

 The same concept should be applied at night.
 You probably have a nighttime routine at home that should be continued while camping in a tent.
 Do you normally read before bed?
-Bring along a spare lamp.
+Bring along a spare lamp and a book.
 Practice the same bedtime routine that you normally follow.

 Do yourself a favor and put a little thought into your campsite.
 Make sure you find a level and dry spot to pitch your tent.
 Never setup camp in a ditch or bottom of a hill where water pools.